awsdocs/amazon-eks-user-guide/doc_source/launch-templates.md

 Managed node groups are always deployed with an Amazon EC2 Auto Scaling Group launch template\.
 If you don't specify your own launch template to use when creating a managed node group, the Amazon EKS API creates a launch template with default values in your account\.
 Creating your own launch template and a managed node group from that template provides you with greater flexibility when deploying managed nodes than the default launch template\.
 For the highest level of customization, you can deploy managed nodes using your own launch template and a custom AMI\.
 If you don't use your own launch template, one will be created automatically\.
 We don't recommend that you modify auto\-generated launch templates\.
 So, make sure to specify a custom one when first creating a managed node group if you want that ability\.

 After you deployed a managed node group with your own launch template, update it with a different version of the same launch template\.
-When you update your node group to a different version of your launch template, all of the nodes in the group are recycled to match the new configuration of the specified launch template version\.
+When you update your node group to a different version of your launch template, all nodes in the group are recycled to match the new configuration of the specified launch template version\.
 Existing node groups that don't use a custom launch template can't be updated directly\.
 Rather, you must create a new node group with a custom launch template to do so\.

 ## Launch template configuration basics<a name="launch-template-basics"></a>

 You can create an Amazon EC2 Auto Scaling launch template with the AWS Management Console, AWS CLI, or an AWS SDK\.
-For more information, see [Creating a Launch Template for an Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/create-launch-template.html) in the Amazon EC2 User Guide\.
+For more information, see [Creating a Launch Template for an Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/create-launch-template.html) in the *Amazon EC2 Auto Scaling User Guide*\.
 Some of the settings in a launch template are similar to the settings used for managed node configuration\.
 When deploying or updating a node group with a launch template, some settings must be specified in either the node group configuration or the launch template\.
 Don't specify both places\.
 If a setting exists where it shouldn't, then operations such as creating or updating a node group fail\.

 The following table lists the settings that are prohibited in a launch template\.
 It also lists similar settings, if any are available, are required in the managed node group configuration\.
 The listed settings are the settings that appear in the console\.
 They might have similar but different names in the AWS CLI and SDK\.